Dine & Wine

 The two women in The Skiff (La Yole) might have made a trip to the boating party.
 However, before the party begins, somebody should bring bottles of wine.
 The wine expresses the sensibility of its maker, the history and culture of the people, and the vitality of nature.
 Wine has also emotional resonance, as well as symbolic, and metaphorical meaning.
 It is a collaboration between nature and culture.

-Friedrich Geselschap (1835–1898), a German artist, inspired by the Italian Renaissance masters and by Raphael, painted the Portrait of a Boy.
+A German artist, Friedrich Geselschap (1835–1898), inspired by the Italian Renaissance masters, painted the Portrait of a Boy.
 The page boy in the costume carries wine bottles and glasses, as though inviting us to join the party.
-This work of art is located at the Alte Nationalgalerie, Berlin, Germany.

 the painting of a boy walking with two bottles of wine and three glasses Friedrich Geselschap, Portrait of a boy summer meal art